blakehaswell/FIR-Long-Briefs/Steep turns/steep-turns.md

 By the end of this brief you should be able to:

-*   Describe the relationship between bank angle and load factor
+*   Describe the relationship between bank angle, load factor, and stall speed
 *   State what limits max angle of bank in low powered and high powered aircraft
 *   List the symptoms and describe the recovery from a spiral dive